nokia/OSSMediator/MediatorSetup/UPGRADE.md

 - Verify data collection and dashboard updates.

 ## Troubleshooting
-- Review logs in the `logs` directory.
+- Review logs in the `collector/logs` and `plugin/logs` directory.
+- To check OpenSearch logs, run: `docker logs ndac_oss_opensearch`.
 - Consult the Nokia DAC support for unresolved issues.